Types

 Patterns:

-• barrel inventory, a loom inventory, a blast furnace inventory, workbench inventory, ender chest inventory, loom inventory, a workbench inventory, hopper inventory, a merchant inventory, a hopper inventory, chiseled bookshelf, an ender chest inventory, new smithing table, bookshelf, a jukebox, beacon inventory, shulker box inventory, a barrel inventory, a shulker box inventory, lectern inventory, chest inventory, a villager inventory, a smoker inventory, a brewing stand inventory, a smithing inventory, grindstone inventory, a crafter inventory, a crafting table inventory, a player inventory, decorated pot, furnace inventory, a creative inventory, blast furnace inventory, upgrade gear, a composter inventory, an enchanting table inventory, jukebox, a dropper inventory, a cartography table inventory, a upgrade gear, smoker inventory, composter inventory, a chest inventory, upgrade gear table, a upgrade gear table, dispenser inventory, player inventory, stonecutter inventory, a stonecutter inventory, a decorated pot, a lectern inventory, merchant inventory, cartography table inventory, a chiseled bookshelf, a new smithing table, a furnace inventory, anvil inventory, a dispenser inventory, a grindstone inventory, smithing inventory, dropper inventory, brewing stand inventory, villager inventory, enchanting table inventory, a beacon inventory, a bookshelf, crafter inventory, creative inventory, crafting table inventory, an anvil inventory
+• barrel inventory, a loom inventory, a blast furnace inventory, workbench inventory, ender chest inventory, loom inventory, bookshelf inventory, a workbench inventory, hopper inventory, decorated pot inventory, a merchant inventory, a hopper inventory, an ender chest inventory, new smithing table, a jukebox, beacon inventory, shulker box inventory, a barrel inventory, a shulker box inventory, lectern inventory, chest inventory, a villager inventory, a smoker inventory, a brewing stand inventory, a smithing inventory, chiseled bookshelf inventory, grindstone inventory, a crafter inventory, a crafting table inventory, a player inventory, furnace inventory, a creative inventory, blast furnace inventory, upgrade gear, a composter inventory, an enchanting table inventory, jukebox, shelf inventory, a dropper inventory, a cartography table inventory, a upgrade gear, smoker inventory, composter inventory, a chest inventory, upgrade gear table, a upgrade gear table, dispenser inventory, player inventory, stonecutter inventory, a stonecutter inventory, a lectern inventory, merchant inventory, cartography table inventory, a new smithing table, a chiseled bookshelf inventory, a furnace inventory, anvil inventory, a shelf inventory, a bookshelf inventory, a dispenser inventory, a grindstone inventory, a decorated pot inventory, smithing inventory, dropper inventory, brewing stand inventory, villager inventory, enchanting table inventory, a beacon inventory, crafter inventory, creative inventory, crafting table inventory, an anvil inventory

 Since: 2.2-dev32